cccsar/Dyslexio/informe.md

 * Explanation: The lcm function returns the least common multiple between two numbers passed as arguments.
 Both arguments must be integers otherwise Dislexio will throw an error.

 ## Fixes
-* A minor bug where type('x') returned "int" instead of the expected "lazy int" was fixed.
+* A minor bug where type('x') returned "int" or "bool" instead of the expected "lazy int" or "lazy bool", respectively, was fixed.

 ## Known bugs
 * There's supposedly an error with gcd but after testing the function we were unable to find anything wrong with it.